Curvature Perturbations and Anomaly explain Dark Energy: Introduction

+The possible connection between anomaly and inflation has been suggested in the seminal work\cite{Infst}.
+Our new contribution is that QCD and QED trace anomaly play a crucial role in the reheating process.

 The contents of this paper are as follows.
-We started our paper with fanfare in this section, announcing a possible resolution of the cosmological constant problem.
-In section 2, we investigate the reheating process :the transit from inflation to big bang in details.
-In section 3, we describe the decay of dark energy due to conformal anomaly.
-In section 4, We claim the dark energy becomes very stable after QCD transition.
+In this section, we introduced our strategy toward a resolution of the cosmological constant problem.
+In section 2, we investigate the reheating process :the transition from inflation to big bang in details.
+In section 3, we investigate the decay of dark energy due to conformal anomaly.
+In section 4, We point out that the dark energy becomes very stable after QCD transition.
 That is the reason why it dominates the energy contents of the Universe now.
-We further estimate the magnitude of dark energy quantitatively.
+We further find the magnitude of dark energy in an excellent agreement with the observations.
 We conclude in section 5 with discussions.